 Preacher curls force you into negative movement.
 A negative movement is where a muscle is being lowered or lengthened.
 These movements are vital for muscle growth and improved strength.

 Cross body dumbbell curl

-The cross body hammer (dumbbell) curl specifically builds your forearms by targeting the muscles between your tricep and bicep.
+The cross body hammer (dumbbell) curl, also known as pinwheel curls, specifically builds your forearms by targeting the muscles between your tricep and bicep.

 Cross body dumbbell curls are not normal bicep curls.
 The angle of the lift, curl, and the direction of your palms are different.